Rebecca: Say Hello to all nice people, Teddy!

 - The Dresden Files book Death Masks had Harry summoning a Loa to gain some information.
 Part of this ritual requires Harry giving the Loa a physical body to inhabit during the interview.
 The only usable vessel Harry has on hand, much to the Loa's dismay, is a Cabbage Patch Doll.
 Harry, naturally, thinks it's hilarious.

-- In the Malazan Book of the Fallen series, the mage Hairlock had his soul shifted into a puppet after he was cut in half during a battle.
-In this form he plots revenge against Tayschrenn.
+- In Gardens of the Moon, the first book of the Malazan Book of the Fallen series, the morally dubious mage Hairlock has his soul shifted into a puppet after he is cut in half during a battle.
+In this form he plots revenge against High Mage Tayschrenn for some kind of perceived slight.

 - Mogget from the Old Kingdom books is sealed into the form of a cat.
 He is in fact an incredibly powerful Free Magic spirit.
 When freed he turns from a snarky animal sidekick to a murderous creature hell-bent of getting revenge on the heroes who imprisoned him.
 This is also what they do to Kerrigor at the end of the first book.

 - One children's horror novel had an evil demon possessing the body of a parrot and attempting to make the owner as miserable as he can.
 After a botched exorcism attempt, it possesses his dog.